Two-Point Vorticity Statistics in the Inverse Turbulent Cascade: Statistical Treatment

-It is convenient to express these unclosed expectations, as shown above, in terms of conditional averages of velocity, $\langle {\bf u},{\bf x}|\lbrace \omega_i,{\bf x}_i \rbrace , t \rangle$, dissipation $\langle L(-\Delta) {\bf u},{\bf x}|\lbrace \omega_i,{\bf x}_i\rbrace ,t \rangle$ and forcing $\langle F,{\bf x}|\lbrace \omega_i,{\bf x}_i\rbrace,t \rangle $.
-The introduction of these quantities is justified by the fact that conditional averages can be estimated from DNS (see e.g. \cite{novikov94mpl,mui96pre,Wilczek,wilczek10jfm}, and for a recent application to turbulent Rayleigh-B\'enard convection \cite{Lulff}).
-For the case of a white noise forcing, the term related to the conditional forcing may contain second-order derivatives with respect to $\omega_i$ and then takes the form of a diffusion operator, $\sum_{ij} \frac{\partial }{\partial \omega_i}Q({\bf x}_i-{\bf x}_j) \frac{\partial }{\partial \omega_j} f$.
-An alternative way is to write down the whole chain of evolution equations for higher N-point functions, a procedure which is well documented in the literature \cite{Monin,Ulinich,Lundgren,Novikov}.
+An alternative way is to write down the whole chain of evolution equations for higher $N$-point functions, a procedure which is well documented in the literature \cite{Monin2007B,ulinich69jetp,lundgren67pf,novikov1965A,novikov68spd}.
 However, up to now conclusive truncations of the hierarchy are lacking.
-Additionally, we want to mention that a similar approach for the study of the velocity increment statistics of the inverse cascade has been undertaken by Boffetta et al. \cite{Davoudi} based on theoretical approaches by V. Yakhot \cite{Yakhot1,Yakhot2}.
-Here, numerical input for the conditional pressure term is used to close the equation for the probability distribution of the velocity increment.
+Additionally, we want to mention that a similar approach for the study of the velocity increment statistics of the inverse cascade has been undertaken by Boffetta et al. \cite{boffetta02pre} based on theoretical approaches by V.\,Yakhot \cite{yakhot01pre,yakhot99pre}.
+Here, numerical input for the conditional pressure term is used to close the equation for the PDF of the velocity increment.

-Using the conditional expectations (\ref{cond1}) we arrive at the following partial differential equation determining the pdf
+Using the conditional expectations~\eqref{cond1} we arrive at the following partial differential equation determining the PDF:

-These partial differential equations can be solved by the method of characteristics.
+These partial differential equations can be solved by the method of characteristics\cite{Courant1989}.
 The corresponding characteristic equations read

 Along these characteristic curves the probability distribution changes according to